 In connection with a service, Pet Parents have stated in surveys that they expect Pet Caregivers to conduct the following:

-- Move easily for the duration of a walk and for the amount of time the Pet Parent has requested, including entry and exit of the Pet Parent's home.
+- Move easily for the duration of a service and for the amount of time the Pet Parent has requested, including entry and exit of the Pet Parent's home.

 - Ascend/descend stairs (or use alternate ramp or elevator, if possible) while maintaining safe control of a pet.

-- Readily leash and unleash the pet before the walk commences or when it has been completed.
+- Readily leash and unleash the pet before the service commences or when it has been completed.

 - Maintain on-leash and collar control of the pet (regardless of size) during the duration of the service.